This post was most recently updated on April 1st, 2021

 If you are like us, you might be on your own rain water supply.
 We have two massive concrete water tanks, I had the benefit of growing up with 2 large tanks and I understand how a huge amount of storage is so important to surviving a drought.
+So here we are looking at real ways to save water on the homestead.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.